-□ If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process.

-Section 7.6 Step-by-step: How to make a Level 2 appeal

-Legal TermThe formal name for the "Independent Review Organization""Independent Review Entity."
-It is sometimes called the "IRE. --
+□lf you decide t appeals proce to make another appeal, it means your appeal is going on to Level 2 of the ess.
+Section 7.6 Step-by-step: How to make a Level 2 appeal Legal Term The formal name for the "Independent Review Organization" is the "Independent Review Entity."
+It is sometimes called the "IRE."